I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 They will bow down to you.

-‘Surely God is in you; and there is no one else.
+‘Surely God is with you, and there is no one else.

 There is no other god.